kvasilopoulos/kvasilopoulos/README.md

 * AI/ML Engineering – Deploying models that don’t just work but actually scale.
 * MLOps & Infrastructure – Because AI without orchestration is just a fancy script.
 * NLP & GenAI – Making sense of text, one token at a time.
-* Ethical AI – Built EthicaraML for Pfizer to keep AI on the right side of history.

 ## 🛠️ Tech Stack